ajhalim/D1/README.md

-To meet all the requirements our slideshow, we added 3 scenes to our slides and had an example of the theme of our game being based around college struggles.
+To meet all the requirements for our slideshow, we added 3 scenes to our slides and had an example of the theme of our game being based around college struggles.
 There are scenes of a person with pencil trying to fight off midterms and finals.
 In another scene you have a weapon to fight off the sleep paralysis demons to stay awake for class.
 The last scene had hands and a tie to simulate an employer asking questions during an interview, and the player is equipped with a resume.
 The audio assets were made with what we had